Fayez Sarofim

-Fayez Sarofim (ϥⲁⲉⲍ ⲥⲉⲣⲁⲫⲓⲙ, فايز صاروفيم; 1929 – 27 May 2022) was an Egyptian Coptic-American heir to the Sarofim family fortune, fund manager for a number of Dreyfus family stock funds, largest shareholder of Kinder Morgan (NYSE: KMI) and part owner of the NFL team Houston Texans.
+Fayez Shalaby Sarofim (ϥⲁⲉⲍ ⲥⲉⲣⲁⲫⲓⲙ, فايز صاروفيم; 19 November 1928 – 28 May 2022) was an Egyptian Coptic-American heir to the Sarofim family fortune, a fund manager for three Dreyfus family stock funds, the largest shareholder of Kinder Morgan (NYSE: KMI) and part owner of the NFL team Houston Texans.

 Sarofim had an estimated net worth of $1.6 billion in May 2022.
 His investment firm oversaw over $30 billion in assets.

 Early life

-Fayez Shalaby Sarofim was born in 1929 in Cairo.
+Fayez Shalaby Sarofim was born on 19 November 1928 in Cairo to Shalaby and Mary Simaika Sarofim as the second of three children.
 His family belonged to the old nobility of Egypt.
 As the son of an Egyptian aristocrat and agricultural magnate, Sarofim spent his early life as a member of Egypt's political and wealthy elite in modern Heliopolis.
-Holding the title of a Bey (or Chieftain), Sarofim's father also held large, feudal cotton estates throughout North Africa.
-Upon his death, Sarofim inherited a portion of his fortune.
+Holding the title of a Bey (or Chieftain), Sarofim's father also owned large, feudal cotton estates throughout North Africa.
+Upon his father's death, Sarofim inherited a portion of his fortune.

-Sarofim came to the United States in 1946 and became a naturalized American citizen in 1961.
+He attended Victoria College in Alexandria and the English School in Cairo.
+He emigrated to the United States in 1946, where became a naturalized American citizen in 1961.

-After earning degrees from the University of California, Berkeley and Harvard Business School, Sarofim took a job with cotton company Anderson, Clayton and Company in Houston.
+After earning degrees from the University of California, Berkeley and the Harvard Business School, Sarofim took a job with cotton company Anderson, Clayton and Company in Houston.

 Career

 In August 1958, he founded Fayez Sarofim & Company, a Houston investment firm.
 In 1997, he was inducted into the Texas Business Hall of Fame.
 Sarofim is ranked third on the most influential Egyptian Americans.
-The Sarofim family is recorded in Burke's Peerage and the 'Imperial and Asiatic quarterly review and oriental and colonial record'.
+The Sarofim family is recorded in Burke's Peerage and the Imperial and Asiatic Quarterly Review and Oriental and Colonial Record'.

 Philanthropy and political donations

 Sarofim was a contributor to the Houston Ballet and the Museum of Fine Arts, Houston, a favorite of his daughter Allison.
 He provided support to Memorial Sloan–Kettering Cancer Center, the Texas Children’s Hospital and the University of Texas Health Science Center at Houston for construction of the $120 million Fayez S. Sarofim Research Building.
-Sarofim also made financial gifts to the Houston Grand Opera, the Houston Symphony, the Hobby Center for the Performing Arts, creating the 2600 seat, Sarofim Hall, designed for touring Broadway shows, the Alley Theatre, and the Los Angeles Opera.
+Sarofim also made financial gifts to the Houston Grand Opera, the Houston Symphony, the Hobby Center for the Performing Arts—creating the 2600 seat Sarofim Hall there, designed for touring Broadway musicals— along with the Alley Theatre, and the Los Angeles Opera.
+A future Susan and Fayez Sarofim Hall is planned for the Rice University campus in Houston.

 Sarofim was a major supporter of Jeb Bush's 2016 presidential candidacy.